digital-asset/docs.daml.com/docs/2.9.4/docs/canton/usermanual/upgrading.rst

 Please adjust ``<nodeName>`` to match your case.

 **IMPORTANT**: Please note that you MUST set the flag on ALL the participants connected to the domain.
-Failure to do so will end up in critical failures of the participants.
+Failure to do so causes critical failure of the participants.